-Arrangements for discharge of functions of council.
+Arrangements for discharge of functions of Council.

-- 1. A council may arrange for the discharge of any of its functions: - a) by a committee, a sub-committee or an officer of the council; or - b) by any other council. - 2.
-Subsection (1) is subject to any express provision contained in this act or any act passed after this act. - 3.
-A council's functions with respect to: - a) making a district rate under the Rates (Northern Ireland) Order 1977; - b) making a determination under section 13(1) of the Local Government Finance Act (Northern Ireland) 2011 (affordable borrowing limit) and monitoring an amount determined under that subsection; - c) borrowing money; and - d) acquiring or disposing of land, may only be discharged by the council itself. - 4.
-Where by virtue of this section any functions of a council may be discharged by a committee of the council, the committee may arrange for the discharge of any of those functions by: - a) a sub-committee: or - b) an officer of the council. - 5.
-Subsection (4) is subject to any contrary direction by the council. - 6.
-Where by virtue of this section any functions of a council may be discharged by a sub-committee of the council, the sub-committee may arrange for the discharge of any of those functions by an officer of the council. - 7.
-Subsection (6) is subject to any contrary direction by the council or the committee.
+- 7. (1) A Council may arrange for the discharge of any of its functions - - (a) by a committee, a sub-committee or an officer of the Council; or - (b) by any other Council.

+(2) Subsection (1) is subject to any express provision contained in this Act or any Act passed after this Act.

+(3) A Council's functions with respect to:

+(a) making a district rate under the Rates (Northern Ireland) Order 1977;

+(b) making a determination under section 13(1) of the Local Government Finance Act (Northern Ireland) 2011 (affordable borrowing limit) and monitoring an amount determined under that subsection;

+- (c) borrowing money; and - (d) acquiring or disposing of land, may only be discharged by the Council itself.

+(4) Where by virtue of this section any functions of a Council may be discharged by a committee of the Council, the committee may arrange for the discharge of any of those functions by:

+- (a) a sub-committee; or

+- (b) an officer of the Council.

+- (5) Subsection (4) is subject to any contrary direction by the Council.

+(6) Where by virtue of this section any functions of a Council may be discharged by a subcommittee of the Council, the sub-committee may arrange for the discharge of any of those functions by an officer of the Council.

+(7) Subsection (6) is subject to any contrary direction by the Council or the committee.